openapi-json-schema-tools/openapi-json-schema-generator/docs/generators/jaxrs-jersey.md

 ---
-title: Documentation for the jaxrs-jersey Generator
+title: Documentation for the jaxrs-jersey generator
 ---

 ## METADATA